AppliedLogicSystems/ALSProlog/docs/docs/guide/10-Prolog-I-O.md

 * If fields = &lt;atom&gt; ('FIELDS'=&lt;atom&gt; occurs on Options, then &lt;atom&gt; should represent a structured fields expression (e.g., 'name=admin&shoesize=12').
 The underlying CURL program will POST the text of &lt;atom&gt; via 'POSTFIELDS'=&lt;atom&gt;.

 * If fieldsfile = FilePathName (or, 'FIELDSFILE'= FilePathName) occurs on Options, then the complete text occurring in FilePathName is read into a UIA FE, just as for 'DATAFILE',  and the information is POSTED as if 'FIELDS'=FE had been included on Options.
 As with 'DATAFILE', the basic method of reading the file concatenates all the lines into a single UIA, but this can be modified by use of the eol = &lt;char&gt; ('EOL'=&lt;char&gt;) or eolcode=&lt;charcode&gt; ('EOLCODE'=&lt;charcode&gt;) special equations.
-(So, for example, amperstands (&) could be supplied as the separator.)
+(So, for example, ampersands (&) could be supplied as the separator.)

 #### Examples:
 ```